-To manage SNMP query and trap generation for multiple Reporting Server instances in your environment, you can configure Reporting Server connections to the SNMP Master Agent.
+To manage SNMP query and trap generation for multiple Reporting Server instances in your environment, you can configure Reporting Server connections to Net-SNMP.
 After the connections are established, the Reporting Server queries and generates traps in the following way:

-- The Reporting Server finds the first Management Framework connection to an SNMP Master Agent and attempts to use the agent on this connection. - If the agent is not reachable, the Reporting Server attempts to connect to the agent at regular intervals, which is configured by using the connection\delay\sec option in the agentx section of the Reporting Server Application.
+- The Reporting Server finds the first Management Framework connection to Net-SNMP and attempts to use the agent on this connection. - If the agent is not reachable, the Reporting Server attempts to connect to the agent at regular intervals, which is configured by using the connection_delay_sec option in the agentx section of the Reporting Server Application.
 The default value is 60 seconds.
-By using the max\connection\attempt configuration option in the agentx section, the number of times the connection is re-attempted can also be configured.
+By using the max_connection_attempt configuration option in the agentx section, the number of times the connection is re-attempted can also be configured.